|

 builder's processes.
 Higher glass fiber content results in greater strength to

 weight ratio and a lighter, yet stronger composite laminate.
+However, in spite of all these advantages,

 general acceptance has been slow, mainly due to the high risks involved with